Professor of Computer Science Practice

 - Doctoral Degree, Computer Science, Washington University

-- 1978, Masters, Computer Science, Univ Massachusetts Amherst
+- Master's Degree, Computer Science, University of Massachusetts Amherst

 - Bachelor's Degree, Bioengineering, University of California - San Diego

 Michael Zyda is the Founding Director of the USC GamePipe Laboratory, and a Professor of Engineering Practice in the USC Department of Computer Science.
 At USC, he founded the B.S. in Computer Science (Games), the M.S. in Computer Science (Game Development), and the USC Games joint Advanced Games course and took that program from no program to the #1 Games program in the world.
 That program has been rated #1 by the Princeton Review for seven of the last eight years.
 His alums have shipped games played by over 2.5 billion players, about $100B in revenue.

 From Fall 2000 to Fall 2004, he was the Founding Director of the MOVES (modeling, virtual environments, and simulation) Institute located at the Naval Postgraduate School, Monterey, and a Professor in the Department of Computer Science at NPS as well.
 At NPS, Zyda’s NPSNET Research Group built the first networked virtual environment with fully instrumented body suits that played across the Internet.
 His work on the networking of virtual environments contributed to the development of the IEEE 1278.1 standard for distributed interactive simulation.